Gavh2909/NOTES-QUESTIONS/JAVA/JavaIQ.md

 - using @cashble @CachePut, @CacheEvict.
 - Caching --> technique used in computing to store and manage copies of freque=ntly accessed or computed data in order to improve the performance of apps.

+14. JPA or ORM or Hybernate?   which one u are using
+15. Web service vs microservice
+16.